The Legend of Zelda LCD games: Ports and re-releases

 In 1998, Toymax Inc. was licensed to make the Mini Classics series, keychain-sized remakes of the Game & Watch series, one of them being Zelda.
 It has a significantly smaller screen size.
 This keychain version, along with Oil Panic and Donkey Kong, was only released in Europe.
 By early 2007, Stadlbauer and It's Outrageous! began distributing the Mini Classics version in select locations within the United States, using art from A Link to the Past and Four Swords Adventures.

 In October 2002, Nintendo included a port of the game as a hidden unlockable extra in Game & Watch Gallery 4 for the Game Boy Advance.
 This Zelda minigame is the most difficult to unlock, requiring the player to have beaten all other games (and to have earned all 160 stars).
 Due to limitations of the GBA hardware, the visuals were changed.
 To fit everything on-screen at once, the screen where the action is not taking place is reduced to about two-thirds of that of the original height.

 The Legend of Zelda (Game Watch)

 The Legend of Zelda game watch is a multi-purpose wristwatch made by Nelsonic (re-released for European markets by Zeon in 1992) as part of their Game Watch line.
 It tells the time and allows players to play a game.
 It runs on one battery, size #364 (black watch) or #392 (red watch).
-The game is based on the NES's original The Legend of Zelda, and it was manufactured in black, red, white and pink colors.
+The game is based on the NES's original The Legend of Zelda, and was manufactured in black, red, white and pink colors.